 The corn’s agronomic optimum N rate (AONR) will be determined using the SAS PROC NLIN procedure (SAS Institute, 2011) at each location.
 The AONR is the N rate that produces optimum corn grain yield and will be calculated using a quadratic plus plateau model (Bullock and Bullock, 1994) or a linear plus plateau model (Cerrato and Blackmer, 1990).

 In-season measurements of NDVI from the indicator crop reference strips will be utilized to calculate a corn N fertilizer recommendation using the generalized algorithm (Solie et al., 2012).
 Farmer practice NDVI and N rich strip NDVI from the wheat and barley indicator crops will be used as inputs on the generalized algorithm interface (Fig. 2-3).
 Some assumptions will need to be made for completion of the algorithm.
-These assumption include; bare soil NDVI = 0.18, Max Yield for the region = 13.44 Mg ha-1, weight per bushel = 56 lb/bu, Grain N = 1.2%, and nitrogen use efficiency = 50 %.
+These assumptions include; bare soil NDVI = 0.18, Max Yield for the region = 13.44 Mg ha-1, weight per bushel = 56 lb/bu, Grain N = 1.2%, and nitrogen use efficiency = 50 %.
 A corn N fertilizer recommendation will be calculated for each growth stage in-season measurements of NDVI were collected from the indicator crops.
 Farmer practice NDVI and N rich strip NDVI from the indicator crops, corn N fertilizer recommendation from the generalized algorithm, and the corn’s AONR will populate a data table similar to the one depicted in Table 2-3.
-Calibration and correlation regression curves will be utilized to summarize AONR and generalized algorithm N rates for each growth stage of each indicator crop at the finale of this experiment to determine the suitability of indicator crop reference strips.
+Calibration and correlation regression curves will be utilized to summarize AONR and generalized algorithm N rates for each growth stage of each indicator crop at the end of this experiment to determine the suitability of indicator crop reference strips.